keesiemeijer/php-basics-tutorial/README.md

 #### Adding Values to an Associative Array

-By adding a unique array key (string) inside the square brackets you can add a new value to the array.
+Use a unique new array key (string) inside the square brackets to add a new value to the array.

 ```php
 $colors = array(